Simulation budgeting for hybrid effective field theories: Emulator construction

 \section{Emulator construction}

 We use an emulator construction very similar to that used in ref.~\cite{DeRose_2023}.
-We do not emulate the matter power spectrum itself, but the logarithm of the ratio of the model predictions to the 1-loop matter power spectrum

-where $\Omega$ is the set of $w_0w_a$CDM+$m_\nu$ cosmological parameters plus $\sigma_8(z),$ which we use as our time parameter in place of redshift.
 We use IR resummed $k$-expanded convolutional Lagrangian effective field theory predictions for $P_{\rm 1-loop}$ calculated using the RKECLEFT module of \texttt{velocileptors}.
 This choice is discussed further in Appendix \ref{app:ratio}.
-Both dividing by $P_{\rm 1-loop}$ and taking the logarithm of the ratio serve to reduce the dynamic range we must emulate.
-A third-order Savitsky-Golay filter of order 3 and window length 11 is applied to the ratio before emulation.
+A third-order Savitsky-Golay filter of order 3 and window length 11 is applied to the ratio $P_{\rm model}/P_{\rm 1-loop}$ before emulation.

-The actual emulator uses a combination of polynomial chaos expansion (PCE) and principal component analysis (PCA).
+As discussed in \ref{sec:Emulator}, the actual emulator uses a combination of polynomial chaos expansion (PCE) and principal component analysis (PCA).
 For PCE, we use order 3, and for PCA, we use 10 principal components.
 For further details of this implementation, we refer the reader to ref.~\cite{DeRose_2023}.
 Different choices for the PCE order and the number of principal components are compared in figure~\ref{fig:hyperparam}.
 We see that the emulator error is highly stable under changes to the number of principal components.
 The PCE order has a more significant impact.
 Order 2 is a good choice for an emulator trained on 100 training points, where there is not enough data to properly constrain a large number of polynomial terms, but a poor choice for one trained on 1000 points where it is too `rigid'.
 Conversely, order 4 is a poor choice for an emulator trained on 100 points, but a good fit for one trained on 1000 points.
 Order 3 yields the most consistent results for the training dataset sizes we consider and is our default.

 We have also investigated different choices for where to place the samples in our training set.
 Our fiducial choice is to use a Latin hypercube, but changing to Sobol or other low discrepancy sequences, as well as using different random seeds for these techniques, changes the accuracy of our emulators by significantly less than the variations observed when changing the number of points sampled.